Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 The motivation ?
 As Game Boy Printer paper is becoming more and more difficult (and damn expensive) to source and subjected to definitive deterioration with time, emulating it is more and more appealing from an heritage conservation point of view.
 And using 6 AA batteries in 2024, honestly...

-The Game Boy printer emulator developped by Brian Khuu which is used here is able to capture a stream of serial data under text form.
-The project here aims to tranform this hexadecimal text stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer.
+The Game Boy printer emulator developed by Brian Khuu which is used here is able to capture a stream of serial data under text form.
+The project here aims to transform this hexadecimal text stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer.
 Reproducing the tone, noise, granularity and aliasing of to the printer head is challenging compared to a classical pixel perfect rendering.
 And what is challenging is fun.

 # My initial trial: the mathematical way